YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 We've been having to update the path to the assets for each application because the application name has been changing.
-Generally, you're not changing application names, but in a cloud-hosted environment, the path to the assets may change, so you'll want a way to statically define the application name so that the path to your assets is valid.
+Generally, you're not changing application names, but in a cloud-hosted environment, the application name may be dynamically created, so you'll want a way to statically define the application name so that the path to your assets is valid.

 To statically define assets in Mojito applications, you use the ``staticHandling`` object and its property ``appName``.
 We're going to use ``trib`` for our application name,